Clinical Nutrition: Academic Programs

 Master of Science

-The MS degree program is for those who hold a baccalaureate degree and wish to expand their understanding of human nutrition through critical evaluation, integration and application of nutrition research.
+The MS degree program is for those who hold a baccalaureate degree and wish to expand their understanding of clinical nutrition through critical evaluation, integration and application of nutrition research.
+Students will complete didactic coursework and a master’s research project.
+Upon completion of the program, the student earns an MS degree with a major in clinical nutrition.

 Master of Science Clinical Nutrition: Admission Requirements